Breadcrumb

 What is the UDS Modernization Initiative?

 UDS modernization is a continuous effort to improve UDS content, quality, and reporting procedures.
 These efforts focus on reducing reporting burden and improving data quality and granularity to better evaluate Health Center Program services and outcomes.
-The goal is to optimize the use and value of UDS data for health centers and HRSA while improving how health centers prepare and submit UDS data.
+The goal is to optimize the use and value of UDS data for health centers and us while improving how health centers prepare and submit UDS data.

 (Updated: 4/7/2022)

-What is the UDS+?
+What is UDS+?

-• Health center patient demographics,
+• Health center patient demographics

-• Health center services utilized, and
+• Health center services utilized

-• Select electronic Clinical Quality Measures (eCQMs).
+• Select electronic Clinical Quality Measures (eCQMs)

 (Updated: 4/22/2024)